Atria and San Dimas Retirement Centers

 Azusa Tree Planting

-The first Saturday of each month is spent planting trees alongside Joe Rocha, Azusa City Mayor, and many Azusa residents.
-Now known as a Tree City USA, Azusans have planted numerous trees over the years.
+The first Saturday of each month is spent planting trees alongside Azusa Mayor Robert Gonzales and many Azusa residents.
+Azusa is a Tree City USA, and Azusans have planted numerous trees over the years.

 City Links: Neighbors Working Together

 This annual community-centered day of service is a collaborative effort between Azusa Pacific University and the city of Azusa.
 APU student groups, faculty, and staff, along with community members, serve at local faith communities, parks, schools, and other organizations throughout Azusa.
 For more information, contact the Center for Student Action at (626) 812-3028.